shum-dev/react-colors/README.md

-# react-colors
+# React-Colors
-React-colors - is a project with ...
-Nice and responsive
+React-colors - is a nice and responsive application that lets you create and manage colour palettes or browse some of the default ones.
+The app helps you create RGB or HEX colors using color picker, adjust shades, copy it to clipboard and so on...

 # Features